 From the tractor – that universal workhorse – to combine harvesters, field choppers, beet harvesters and the many mounted implements for jobs such as ploughing, harvesting and fertilising, the drive systems for mobile agricultural engineering machines use bearings.
 These bearings have to operate in more extreme conditions than those used for many other applications.

 Adverse operating environments

 In addition to the high mechanical loads associated with many agricultural engineering applications, adverse operating environments play a major role here.
 As well as moisture, the whole drive systems of agricultural field machines in particular are exposed to contamination.
 In the case of sandy soils, for example, this contamination is also highly abrasive.
 In addition some of the materials distributed by the machines – such as fertiliser or liquid manure – can be extremely corrosive.

 For these reasons, standard bearings often do not last long enough when they are used in agricultural engineering.
 In response to this, NSK has developed a series of bearings specifically for applications in this field.
 The company can offer both a standard range of products and customer-specific bearings which are tailored precisely to the relevant operating conditions.

-NSK has developed a double-row taper roller bearing whose key design feature is immediately obvious – it uses an asymmetrical design.
-One of the two rows of taper rollers uses longer rollers so that it can absorb especially high loads.
+NSK has developed a double-row tapered roller bearing whose key design feature is immediately obvious – it uses an asymmetrical design.
+One of the two rows of tapered rollers uses longer rollers so that it can absorb especially high loads.
 Shorter rollers were chosen for the other row to minimise frictional losses and therefore losses of energy.